top of page

 A handy note for those new to Japan: Luggage Lockers are found everywhere, mostly in tourist attractions, train stations, and airports.
 Another one of many conveniences in Japan, these lockers offer different sizes, ranging from 300 to 800 yen per period, which may be half a day or a full day.
 There are those that accept coins and those that require payment over the counter.
 Either way, it makes traveling around town easier and lighter.

-Following that 10-second rude awakening experience, we walked toward a small bistro called Johnny’s.
+Following that 10-second rude awakening experience, we strolled toward a small bistro called Johnny’s.
 We found Johnny, the friendly and bubbly owner, serving drinks and food.
 He enjoyed practicing his English, so when he saw us enter, he greeted us in English with a smile.
 We ordered a couple of refreshments, one of which was his special cocktail, made with gin and anise.
 The cocktail was refreshing, and having it served with Jonny’s enthusiastic hospitality was an experience worth revisiting.

-Another place that we visited for an entire afternoon was Tennoji Zoo.
+Another place that we spent an entire afternoon at was Tennoji Zoo.
 A walking distance from Tsutenkaku, the 11-hectare zoo houses approximately a thousand animals, comprising roughly 200 different species, including reptiles, mammals, birds, and more.
 Big mammals, such as lions, tigers, giraffes, antelopes, koalas, chimpanzees, polar bears, seals, and hippopotamuses, are housed in their simulated habitats, which are open yet appropriately designed for viewing.
 Reptiles like lizards and snakes, as well as birds, anywhere as eagles, parrots, owls, and the like, are put in wide cages that allow ample movement for them.
 The zoo is designed like a labyrinth amid trees and ponds, making it a fun stroll in a park where you can view the animals and also relax at a bench while eating a snack.
-As of the publication date, the entrance fee to Tennoji Zoo for adults is 500 yen, 200 yen for students, and free entry for kindergartners.
+As of this publication date, the entrance fee to Tennoji Zoo for adults is 500 yen, 200 yen for students, and free entry for kindergartners.
 The zoo also has food concessionaires and luggage lockers, which made our visit comfortable and worthwhile.

-Another must-go attraction that we went to was Universal Studios Japan.
+Another must-go attraction was the Universal Studios Japan.
 Perfect for large groups of family and friends, the Hollywood theme park franchise brings forth popular movies and media games to life, like Super Nintendo World, Amityville, Harry Potter and the Forbidden Journey, Despicable Me: Minion Mayhem, Jaws, Space Fantasy, Jurassic Park, plus live shows featuring Curious George, Beetlejuice and more.
 So, if you’re set to experience all of USJ’s attractions and shows, you might want to book a Multi-day Ticket for 15200- 17900 yen each.
 We purchased the 1-Day Studio Pass for 8,800 yen, which provided limited access during the high season but still offered a fun experience for an entire day.

-Amid all these amazing discoveries in Osaka, the tranquility and comfort we experienced in Japan’s reliable train system, along with the hospitable Osakans who went out of their way to help us get around, convinced us most to return to this friendly city and make it feel like home.
+Amid all these amazing discoveries in Osaka, the tranquility and comfort we experienced iwithJapan’s reliable train system, and the warm hospitality we received from the Osakans who went out of their way to help us get around, convinced us the most to return to this friendly city and make it feel like our home city in Japan.

 image0 (1).jpeg